Community Health Major

 As a result of the Bachelor of Science in Community Health degree program, students will be able to:

-- Identify principles and theories of public and community health that are needed for the development of effective health promotion and disease prevention strategies
+- Synthesize and apply principles and theories of community health that are needed for the development of effective and evidence based health promotion and disease prevention strategies.

-- Describe how to advocate for effective public and community health initiatives at the local, state, and federal levels
+- Promote and advocate for effective community health initiatives at the local, state, and federal levels.

 The total number of credits required to graduate with a Bachelor of Science degree in Community Health is 120, and the number of Community Health major-required course credits is 69.
 Students must earn a grade of C- or higher in all Community Health major-required coursework.
 HLTH491, Community Health Internship, is completed during the final semester in the Community Health major, after all other coursework has been successfully completed.
 Students can elect to complete an area of specialization in selected areas (Special Populations, Health Communication, Health Risk Behavior).